Shaa FM

 Shaa FM (ෂා එෆ්එම්) is a Sinhala radio channel station in Sri Lanka owned by ABC Radio Networks.
 It covers the whole island.
+Shaa means 'wow' in Sinhala, the primary language of Sri Lanka.
 This radio channel is the first-ever radio channel made for Sri Lankan youth society.
 Shaa Fm was started in 2002, Sri Lanka.

 Awards

 Shaa FM was awarded by the prestigious accolade of “Best News Channel” for the year 2010.